Consumer edition active

 • Lymphogranuloma venereum starts as a small, often unnoticed blister that quickly heals, then causes the lymph nodes to swell and become tender.

-• Using condoms during genital sex can help prevent passing lymphogranuloma venereum and other sexually transmitted infections (STIs) from one person to another.
+• Using condoms during sex can help prevent passing lymphogranuloma venereum and other sexually transmitted infections (STIs) from one person to another.

 (See also Overview of Sexually Transmitted Infections.)